Surfacebv/blog-davide/site/content/post/5-techniques-to-find-interesting-ideas.md

 ![Philosophy & Boethius](/img/blog/philosophy_consoling_boethius.jpg)

 But I digress.
-Here are the 5 techniques I use to stumble onto interesting ideas:
+Here are the 5 techniques I use to consistently stumble onto interesting ideas:

 1. **Libraries/bookstores**: the trick here is to stay away from the sections I would usually gravitate towards.
 I wander through the stacks, pick up a book, or even better a trade magazine on something I know nothing about (e.g. agricultural biotechnology, Iranian philosophy) and leaf through it randomly until I see something that piques my interest.